aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

     // Get the first worksheet cells.
     Cells cells = workbook.GetWorksheets().Get(0).GetCells();

-    // Specify the style (described above) to A1 cell. cells.Get(u"A1").SetStyle(style);
+    // Specify the style (described above) to the A1 cell. cells.Get(u"A1").SetStyle(style);

     // Create a range (B1:D1).
     Range range = cells.CreateRange(u"B1", u"D1");

-    // Initialize styleflag object.
+    // Initialize a StyleFlag object.
     StyleFlag flag;

     // Set all formatting attributes on.